flofriday/pixelFlow/README.md

 - [License](#license)

 ## Quick Start
-This platform is currently in a early alpha version so at the moment there isn't any way to start right away.
-So if your not a developer with way too much entusiasm you shouldn't touch this repo yet.
+This platform is currently in an early alpha version so at the moment there isn't any way to start right away.
+So if your, not a developer with way too much enthusiasm you shouldn't touch this repo yet.

 ### For Developers
 1. Download this repository.
-2. Go into the folder "Arduino" and upload the Code on a Arduino Mega.
+2. Go into the folder "Arduino" and upload the Code on an Arduino Mega.
 3. Go into the folder "App" and run `npm install`.
 4. Start the Software with `npm start`.

 ## Status
-This platform is currently in a early alpha version.
+This platform is currently in an early alpha version.
-At the Moment it isn't that usefull, even it's working it performs very poorly.
+At the Moment it isn't that useful, even though it's working, it performs very poorly.

 ## Software
 Documentation for the software will come soon.